Profiles in "American and Ethnic Studies" Expertise Area

 • Vega's research ethnographically explores the every day lived experiences of Latina/os in the U.S. with an emphasis on gender and religion.

-• Tony Clark is a U.S. Marine Corps veteran and first-generation college graduate who in 2023 was a visiting combat instructor and higher-education consultant during the last Marine scout sniper course at SOI-West.
+• Tony Clark, U.S. Marine veteran and first-gen college grad, served as a visiting combat instructor for the final Marine scout sniper course at SOI-West in 2023 and proof-of-concept basic scout course in 2024.

 • Fine holds a doctorate in English with an emphasis in Literature, Social Justice, and Environment.
 She is an instructor in ASU's Writing Programs.